Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Hosting these core APIs in the cloud is essential to successful development.
 While editors still enjoy a CMS interface, the changes they make within it are unified.

-Many companies who make these systems actually offer them as SaaS applications—a nod to their flexibility and agnosticism to various tech stacks already leveraged in production.
+Many companies who make these systems offer them as SaaS applications—a nod to their flexibility and agnosticism to various tech stacks already leveraged in production.

 However, that does not mean that you have to pour numerous hours into building a customized backend.
 That option is available, though teams can sidestep that expense with a reputable vendor.